greentfrapp/project-asimov/guide_bias_i.md

 On a more abstract level, AIS are also increasingly affecting the way we perceive or **represent** the world.
 Think Google Search, Facebook's News Feed and YouTube's Recommended feed.
 This is also known as "filtering" <dt-cite cite="susskind2018future"></dt-cite>.
 The modern person connected to the Internet has access to a vast amount of information but limited time and attention.
 These AIS prevent us from being overwhelmed and help us focus on the most relevant articles and news.
 We are affected by these systems because these filters shape our perceptions and thoughts about the world.

 We can classify the consequences of algorithmic bias in the same way.
 This was proposed by Kate Crawford in her NIPS 2017 keynote The Trouble with Bias <dt-cite cite="crawford2017trouble"></dt-cite>.
 Crawford first defined algorithmic bias as "a skew that produces a type of harm".
 She then further classifies algorithmic biases into harms of **allocation** and harms of **representation**.
-Over the next two sections, we will use the same framework to look at some real-world examples of algorithmic bias.
+Over the next two sections, we will use the same framework to look at real-world examples of algorithmic bias.

 <table style="font-size: 1.25rem;">
   <thead>